Creating Subgraphs in Semi-Random Hypergraph Games: New results

 \subsection{Upper bounds for general $s$-graphs and cliques}

 Corollary~\ref{thm:upper_bound_complete} can be used as a black box to derive a generic upper bound on $\tau^{(r)}(H)$ for any $H$, just in terms of its maximum degree and the number of edges.
-For $1\le d\le s$, let $\Delta_d(H)$ denote the maximum degree of a $d$-set of vertices of $H$, i.e., the maximum number of edges that contain a given subset $D\subset V(G)$, $|D|=d$.
+For $1\le d\le s$, let $\Delta_d(H)$ denote the maximum degree of a $d$-set of vertices of $H$, that is, the maximum number of edges that contain a given subset $D\subset V(G)$, $|D|=d$.

 The following consequence of Corollary~\ref{thm:upper_bound_complete} has a very simple proof which, therefore, we present right after the statement.
 Observe that the right-hand-side of~\eqref{eqn:ell} is an increasing function of $k$ (as $k=s$ is a root of the numerator viewed as a polynomial in $k$).